-When the length of a sentence involving a conviction of a juvenile for a crime not involving homicide, there are two important United States Supreme Court decisions that inevitably are discussed within the context of the Eighth Amendment prohibition against cruel and unusual punishment.
+When considering the length of a sentence involving a conviction of a juvenile for a crime not involving homicide, there are two important United States Supreme Court decisions that inevitably are discussed within the context of the Eighth Amendment prohibition against cruel and unusual punishment.
 They are Miller v.
 Alabama (2012) 567 U.S. 460, 183 L.Ed.
 2d.
 407 and Graham v.
 Florida (2010) 560 U.S. 48, 176 L.Ed.
 2d.
 825.

-No case, however, has addressed how the Eighth Amendment applies, if at all, to a prisoner serving a sentence for crimes committed as a juvenile that may exceed his natural lifespan when that prisoner is later convicted of a further offense which may disqualify him from the youth offender parole provisions of Penal Code § 3051, which addresses eligibility for parole while serving a certain (determinate) term sentence.
+No case, however, has addressed how the Eighth Amendment applies, if at all, to a prisoner serving a sentence for crimes committed as a juvenile that may exceed his natural lifespan when that prisoner is later convicted of a further offense (in prison) which may disqualify him from the youth offender parole provisions of Penal Code § 3051, which addresses eligibility for parole while serving a certain (determinate) term sentence.

 No case addressed that until the Third Appellate Court did so on September 30, 2019 in the case of In re D’Arsey Lawrence Bolton (2019 DJDAR 9405).